DeanLight/spannerlib/tutorials/introduction.md

 # Derclaring a relation<a class="anchor" id="declare_relations"></a>
 RGXlog allows you to define and query relations.
 You have to declare a relation before you can use it (unless you define it with a rule as we'll see in the "rules" chapter).
-Each term in a relation could be a string or a span.
+Each term in a relation could be a string, an integer or a span.
 Here are some examples for declaring relations:

 ```python